Ramisa-Hassan/LA-Crime-Data-Analysis/README.md

-# Crime Forecasting and Trend Analysis for Los Angeles
+## Crime Forecasting and Trend Analysis for Los Angeles

-Analyzed and visualized crime data from Los Angeles to identify trends, patterns, and demographic vulnerabilities.
-Utilized advanced data analysis techniques and forecasting methods to provide actionable insights.
+#Project Overview
+This project is focused on analyzing crime patterns and forecasting future crime incidents in Los Angeles using advanced machine learning models.
+The goal is to provide actionable insights for law enforcement and policymakers to improve public safety by anticipating where and when crimes are likely to occur.
+The analysis includes both exploratory data analysis (EDA) and predictive modeling, with the code deployed and run on AWS EC2 for scalability.